natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

  The edited table is used as input to the main Coastal Blue Carbon model as the **Biophysical Table**.

   ==========  ==========  ===============  ============  ==============  =================  ==========================  ==========================  ===========================  ===========================  ==============  =======================  =======================  ========================  ========================  ==========================
-  code        lulc-class  biomass-initial  soil-initial  litter-initial  biomass-half-life  biomass-low-impact-disturb  biomass-med-impact-disturb  biomass-high-impact-disturb  biomass-yearly-accumulation  soil-half-life  soil-low-impact-disturb  soil-med-impact-disturb  soil-high-impact-disturb  soil-yearly-accumulation  litter-yearly-accumulation
+  lucode      lulc-class  biomass-initial  soil-initial  litter-initial  biomass-half-life  biomass-low-impact-disturb  biomass-med-impact-disturb  biomass-high-impact-disturb  biomass-yearly-accumulation  soil-half-life  soil-low-impact-disturb  soil-med-impact-disturb  soil-high-impact-disturb  soil-yearly-accumulation  litter-yearly-accumulation
   ==========  ==========  ===============  ============  ==============  =================  ==========================  ==========================  ===========================  ===========================  ==============  =======================  =======================  ========================  ========================  ==========================
   <int>       <lulc1>
   <int>       <lulc2>